amccarthy13/meetperry/README.md

         ```
 * The report generation is run in a background thread and puts the results into a json file.
 Each file is structured like so:
   * `task_report_{user_id}_{start_time}_{end_time}.json`
+  * I provided 2 sample output files as well for you reference.
 * There is a single db table used for this service, structured like so:
 ```
 CREATE TABLE meetperry.task (